-To the original registered owner and his or her spouse ("owner"), the HEAT EXCHANGER is warranted for 20 YEARS in the home which the unit was originally installed, and all remaining parts as warranted for a period of 10 YEARS, except as provided below.
-These warranties apply
+To the original registered owner and his or her spouse ("owner"), the HEAT EXCHANGER is warranted for the owner's LIFETIME or so long as the owner owns the home in which the unit was originally installed, and all remaining parts as warranted for a period of 10 YEARS, except as provided below.
+These warranties apply only if:

-- · The unit is installed in an owner-occupied, primary single family residence, and - · The unit is properly registered with Napoleon® online within 60 days after the original installation.
-To register, go to www.napoleonheatingandcooling.com.
-Some states and provinces do not allow limitations on how long an implied limited warranty lasts or do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
+- The unit is installed in an owner-occupied, primary single family residence, and - The unit is properly registered with Napoleon® online within 60 days after the original installation.
+To register, go to - www.napoleonheatingandcooling.com.
+Some states and provinces do not allow limitations on how long an implied limited warranty lasts or do not allow the exclusion or limition of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
 This limited warranty gives you specific legal rights, and you may also have other rights which vary by jurisdiction.